ReneHollander/node-freeimage/README.md

 Node.js wrapper around [FreeImage](http://freeimage.sourceforge.net/).
 Since this package uses [FFI](https://www.npmjs.com/package/node-ffi), the FreeImage dynamic library must be installed.
-IMPORTANT: On 64-bit systems, only the 64-bit version of FreeImage can be used by FFI!
+On 64-bit systems, only the 64-bit version of FreeImage can be used by FFI.

 ## Installation

 From npmjs.org:

-    npm install node-freeimage --save
+    npm install node-freeimage

 From bitbucket.org: